 The product comparison posts are making a buzz in the case of content marketing and as well as blogging.
 If you ask me for a company that's making good use of product comparison posts for stealing the prospects of their competitors, it is Thrive Themes.

 With these posts, the Thrive Themes is ranking for almost all the product comparison posts in its niche.
-Whenever a person Google to check whether to buy Thrive product or others, they likely land on the above pages by Thrive Themes themselves.
+Whenever a person Googles to check whether to buy Thrive product or others, they are likely to land on the above pages by Thrive Themes themselves.

 Implementing the same strategy in case of affiliate products also works like a charm.
 If you are comparing two are more products, you'll get paid even any one of the product is purchased through your link.